Tips for Successful Distance Learning

 Identify a Study Space

 Identifying a consistent study space in your home, office, or local business will help you transition from worker, parent, or spouse to a student who needs to focus.
 A study space does not need to be a separate room.
-Oftentimes, a simple table and chair works quite well.
+Oftentimes, a simple table and chair work quite well.
 Completing your college work in the same place each time creates a focused thinking habit that allows you to more quickly settle into the work that needs to be done.
 It also signals to other people in your home that you may need some quiet time to work.

 Keep Your Class Schedule, Even When you are Home